How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-This medication is available as acetaminophen 500 mg / codeine phosphate 8 mg / caffeine 15 mg tablets.
+This medication is available as tablets containing 500 mg of acetaminophen, 8 mg of codeine phosphate, and 15 mg of caffeine.

 How should I use this medication?